-If at any point in time a student fails to make a monthly payment and is not on a "paused" plan, the student will have a financial hold placed on their account.
+If at any point in time a student fails to make a monthly payment and has not completed a tuition pause form, the student will have a financial hold placed on their account.
 A financial hold means that the student will not be able to register for the next semester courses or receive an official transcript from the University until the balance has been paid.